Mussel facts questions why shellfish get a lot of bad-press and just what is the truth about them?

 So why all the bad press

 that, if you have high cholesterol, you should avoid shellfish?
-Bunkum; just eat less beef, especially the corn fed animals.
+It is bunkum; just eat less corn-fed beef, and especially the refined starches.

-That fat is fairly equally divided between saturated, polyunsaturated and MUFAs.
+The fat in saltwater-mussels is fairly equally divided between saturated, polys and MUFAs.

-One average mussel has about 5mg of cholesterol; they also have quite a lot of omega-3 fatty acids.
+One average a mussel has about 5mg of cholesterol; they also have quite a lot of omega-3 fatty acids.

-One of the beauties of a meal of mussel facts is that, because of its high fat and protein content, it's very satisfying; you won't feel hungry and certainly won't need that bread roll or plate of fries to fill the gaps.
+One of the beauties of a meal of mussel facts is that, because of its high fat and protein content, it is very satisfying; you will feel satiated rather than famished and certainly will not need that white roll or plate of french-fries to fill the gaps.

-For most of us, it's the carbohydrate, not the fat, that makes us obese.
+For most of us, it is the refined-carbohydrate, not the fat, that makes us obese.

-Mussel facts indicate that they are reasonably high in Omega 3, though not as good as salmon and mackerel.
-But still an excellent source of these essential fatty acids that are now known to be intimately involved in Alzheimers, premature aging of the hyaline cartilage in your joints (= arthritis), nerve conduction and the serious nerve degeneration illnesses like Lou Gehrig's disease (Amyotropic Lateral Sclerosis).
+Mussel facts indicate that they are reasonably high in omega-3, though not as good as salmon and mackerel.
+But still an excellent source of these essential fatty acids that are known to be intimately involved in Alzheimer's disease, premature aging of the hyaline cartilage in the joints (arthritis) and nerve conduction.

-According to the USDA, one mussel has about 15 cals of energy; actually that's kcal.
-It's not difficult to eat a dozen at a sitting.
-So, that adds up to about 200 kcal.
+According to the USDA, one mussel has about 15 cals of energy.
+It is not difficult to eat a dozen at a sitting.
+So, that adds up to about 200.

 Unlike other shellfish, quite a lot of it comes from the carbohydrate.

-If you want to avoid the nasty, serious illnesses like Motor Neuron disease, and probably it's first cousin Multiple Sclerosis, though that remains unproved as of now, then start enjoying fatty seafood at least 2 to 3 times a week; more salmon, mackerel, herring and, of course, our mussel facts.
+If you want to avoid the nasty, serious illnesses like Motor Neuron disease, and probably its first cousin Multiple Sclerosis, though that remains unproved as of now, then start enjoying fatty-seafood at least 2 to 3 times a week.
+That means more salmon, mackerel and herring; and, of course, our mussel facts.
 What could be more delicious?

-Add to that the protection against heart disease, Alzheimers, premature aging of your
+Add to that the protection against heart conditions, Alzheimer's and premature aging of your

 need is a good pair of shoes and a decent hat.
-Mind you, I get plenty playing with my veggies.
+Mind you, I get plenty growing my veggies; but what about you?

-Now just add the mussels, and turn the heat up; in five minutes you can enjoy this exquisite steamed mussels recipe, just bursting with good health.
+Now just add the mussels, and turn the heat up; in five minutes you can enjoy this exquisite steamed-shellfish recipe, bursting with good nutrition.